SimonSomlai/crashlearner/README.md

-# Building 8 Apps in 30 Days
+# Building 4 Apps in 2 Weeks
 ## SimonBox
 > Note-taking app based on dropbox.